SirMrGary/User-Management-App/README.md

 Step 6.
 Update your Office / Location data within the UserManagement.ps1 file ( from line 476)

 Step 7.
+Update the group name to your m365 licence group in UserManagement.ps1 file (line 623) (ours was LIC-M365-Business-Premium-Defender-Suite)

-Update your company name on  line 1338 (this will show it at the top of the app "
+Step 8.
+Update your company name on  line 1338 (this will show it at the top of the app)

 All the hard work is now done and you can speed up your User Account Creation and Transfers.
+User Onboarding / Role Transfers now take less then 5 minutes.
+In the onboarding there is a 120 seconds wait while your licensing applies

 Everyone's exit processes are different, so feel free to finish this part yourself or leave it blank.